genepattern/RandomForest/README.md

 # Random Forest
 #### Omar Halawa (ohalawa@ucsd.edu) of the GenePattern Team @ Mesirov Lab - UCSD
 \
-The following repository is a GenePattern module written in Python 3, using the following [Docker image](https://hub.docker.com/layers/genepattern/randomforest/0.3/images/sha256-c8568e0bcc7740b95d19065a47cde1a40df8c436b8ca8eb69892f5c56b02e0d2?context=explore).
+The following repository is a GenePattern module written in Python 3, using the following [Docker image](https://hub.docker.com/layers/genepattern/randomforest/0.4/images/sha256-c8568e0bcc7740b95d19065a47cde1a40df8c436b8ca8eb69892f5c56b02e0d2?context=explore).
 \
-It performs either <ins>cross-validation</ins> (takes one dataset as input) or <ins>test-train prediction</ins> (takes two datasets, test and train).
+It performs either <ins>cross-validation</ins> (takes one dataset as input) or <ins>test-train prediction</ins> (takes two datasets, test and train, with the option of using a pickle file of an already-fitted model instead of the training dataset).
 Each dataset consists of two file inputs, one for feature data (.gct), and one for target data (.cls).
-It processes files into DataFrames and performs random forest classification (uses LOOCV (leave-one-out cross validation) in the case of cross-validation) on them using Scikit-learn's RandomForestClassifier, generating an accuracy score and a prediction results file (.pred.odf) that compares the "true" class to the model's prediction.
+It processes files into DataFrames and performs random forest classification (uses LOOCV (leave-one-out cross validation) in the case of cross-validation) on them using Scikit-learn's RandomForestClassifier, generating an accuracy score, a prediction results file (.pred.odf) that compares the "true" class to the model's prediction, and a feature importance file in the case of test-train prediction.
 Created for module usage through optional arguments for classifier parameters.

 Documentation on usage and implementation is found [here](/docs/tutorial.md).
 A detailed step-by-step explanation behind how the Random Forest algorithm works is found [here](/docs/randomforest.md).